logsem/clutch/src/diffpriv/private_multiplicative_weights/README.md

 ## PMW

-The private multiplicative weights is a process which given a database and some privacy parameters returns a function which on can call with an adaptive stream of queries and get each time a numeric answer.
+The private multiplicative weights is a process which given a database and some privacy parameters returns a function which one can call with an adaptive stream of queries and get each time a numeric answer.

 This algorithm is still in development.
 The only issue remaning is one with the